 By spending the next 10 minutes with us, you will learn how to become a Psychiatrist and will gain insight into why a student should or should not consider Psychiatry as a career.
-There are academic and non academic items that prospective students should consider.
-In addition, we will provide answers to 8 frequently asked questions about how to become a Psychiatrist and Psychiatry as a career in general including:
+There are academic and non-academic items that prospective students should consider.
+In addition, we will provide answers to 8 frequently asked questions about how to become a Psychiatrist and Psychiatry as a career in general including these faqs:

 What is a Psychiatrist?